Examples of Serving Notice in 2026

 Your tenancy will convert from a fixed term tenancy to a monthly periodic tenancy on 1 May 2026.

-If your notice is posted on 1 May 2026 (a Friday before a bank holiday), it is deemed to be served the 2nd business day after posting – which is 6 May 2026.
+If your notice was posted on 1 May 2026 (a Friday before a bank holiday), it is deemed to be served the 2nd business day after posting – which is 6 May 2026.
 The 2 months’ notice period, which excludes the day of service, will expire on 6 July 2026.
 However, that is not the last day of a period of the tenancy, which in our example is the last day of the month.
 In this example, the earliest date notice to quit can take effect is 31 July 2026.

 2. You have a fixed-term tenancy agreement for the period 15 August 2025 to 14 August 2026.